halflemonpie/FriedRiceKingdom_Backend/search.md

 Reference: the react class where we filter fruits https://git.generalassemb.ly/Spartans/lifting-state-practice

 1. I used regular expression/regex for this method, if you don't know what it is, just google it.
-It is just a way to search without eaxct math of the content.
+It is just a way to search without exact math of the content.

 2. Set up the controller first